emustudio/emuStudio/README.markdown

 ------------

 This is virtual operating memory.
-Can be used with any 'normal' CPU.
+Can be used with any 'classical' CPU.
 Cells are bytes, linear ordered.
 Size of the memory is variable.
-Supports ROM ranges, banking.
+Supports ROM ranges, bank switching.

 Installation
 ------------